MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

     - When prompted, confirm that you want to add this server as a node to the highly available deployment.
     - On **Database Configuration** page, if prompted, select to upgrade the database.
     - Review the summary and complete the installation.
-6. Failover the active VMM node to the newly upgraded VMM server.
+6. Fail over the active VMM node to the newly upgraded VMM server.
 7. Repeat the procedure on other VMM nodes.
 8. Update the cluster functional level by using the **Update-ClusterFunctionalLevel** [command](/powershell/module/failoverclusters/update-clusterfunctionallevel).